MileHacker Logo

 Taste of Southland

-• Base yourself in Te Anau for a wider range of dining options.
+• Base yourself in The Jewel of the south for a greater variety of dining options.

 • Focus on restaurants featuring local Southland produce like lamb, venison, and seafood.

-• Enjoy traditional New Zealand meat pies or fresh fish and chips.
+• Enjoy traditional New Zealand meat pies or fresh deep-fried fish and potatoes.

 • Sample Central Otago Pinot Noir wines and local craft beers in Te Anau pubs.